IP alias input validation problem

-#4 Updated by Chris Buechler about 9 years ago
+#4 Updated by Chris Buechler over 9 years ago

 It probably really doesn't make sense to add a VIP IP alias on an interface configured without an IP.
 So the solution can be as simple as not allowing an alias VIP if the interface IP is set to "none".
 No sense in putting a lot of time into such an unusual situation that people aren't likely to hit anyway.